 Education Associate: Assist rangers with organizing spring and fall weekday school groups and conducting activities with school children.
 Share lessons relating to the Lewis and Clark Expedition and the environment.
 Support the park’s traveling trunk and video loan programs.
 Co-lead activities during two weeks of camps in the summer.
-This position is for local volunteers or those willing to use the park’s volunteer RV sites.
+This position is for local volunteers.

 Kayak Associate: Assist rangers with summer paddle program by safely conducting canoe/kayak river tours.
 June safety training is required.
-This work is for local volunteers, but an RV site may be provided for someone working 4 days/week.
+This work is for local volunteers, but an RV site may be reimbursed by direct deposit for someone working 4 days/week.

 Living History Associate: Assist with safe costumed interpretation of early 19th century skills e.g. quill pen writing, hide tanning, rendering, making tallow candles, flint and steel fire starting, or flintlock firing.
 This work occurs on spring weekdays, all summer and Christmas break.
-This is for local volunteers or those willing to use the park’s volunteer RV sites.
+This is for local volunteers.

 Resource Associate: Assist with library projects, native plant nursery or garden work, and occasional work parties for an elk pellet study or re-vegetation projects.
 This work occurs all year.
 This position is for local volunteers.